RTKConsortium/RTK/INSTALLATION.md

 * `RTK_USE_CUDA`: Activates CUDA computation.
 Default is `ON` if CMake has automatically found the CUDA package and a CUDA-compatible GPU, and `OFF` otherwise.
 * `RTK_CUDA_PROJECTIONS_SLAB_SIZE`: Set the number of projections processed at once in CUDA processing.
 Default is 16.
 * `RTK_PROBE_EACH_FILTER`: Activates the timing, CPU and CUDA memory consumption of each filter.
 Defaults is `OFF`.
 When activated, each filter processing is probed and a summary can be displayed.
 All command line applications display the result with `--verbose`.
+* `REMOTE_GIT_TAG_RTK`: Selects RTK version.
+RTK is only maintained to be backward compatible with the latest ITK release and ITK master branch.

 RTK will automatically be installed when installing ITK.